 Why do we do Consultations?

 It is critical that our patient, stakeholders, staff and wider population feel involved in decisions made.
-Wirral CCG has established relationships with key partners as well as having structures in place to understand people’s views on an ongoing basis.
+NHS Wirral CCG has established relationships with key partners as well as having structures in place to understand people’s views on an ongoing basis.
 The CCG wants to make sure we put patients at the heart of everything we do.
 We want to encourage local patients and their carers to be involved in how services are shaped and improved, and to work alongside us to make changes happen.

 The Governing Body of NHS Wirral CCG have reviewed the outcome of the recent Service Review Consultation and having discussed this and additional evidence before it reached the following decisions in relation to the clinical services included in the review.